mussarratk/ml_project/README.md

     ```markdown
     - In your Azure Machine Learning workspace, navigate to the "Data" section (under "Assets").
     - Click "+ Create."
-    - Choose the data source type (e.g., "From local file," "From Azure Blob storage," etc.).
+    - Choose the data source type (e.g., "From local file," "From Azure Blob storage," "**web files- like Github**".).
     - Follow the prompts to select your data file(s) and configure the dataset (e.g., data type, headers).
     - Click "Create."
+    - In Explore tab - preview and profile
     ```

 5.  **Create a Pipeline in Azure Machine Learning Designer:**